Apple Fitness+ subscription service to launch on Dec 14

-Cupertino (California), Dec 9 : Apple has announced that its fitness subscription service called Apple Fitness+ is set to launch on December 14, that can be shared with up to six family members at no extra cost.
+Cupertino (California): Apple has announced that its fitness subscription service called Apple Fitness+ is set to launch on December 14, that can be shared with up to six family members at no extra cost.

 To begin with, the service will be available in the US, the UK, Australia, Canada, Ireland and New Zealand, before rolling out to other countries.